DA-abhi/Netflix_Sql_Project/README.md

 GROUP  BY Year(Cast(date_added AS DATE))
 ORDER  BY avg_content_per_year DESC;
 ```
+**Objective:** Calculate and rank years by the average number of content releases by India.
 ### 11. List all movies that are documentaries.
 ```Sql
 SELECT *,